gauravkumarchhipa/TechStar-React-website-Designing-routing/README.md

 "react-scripts": "5.0.1",
 "saas": "^1.0.0",
 # Description
 This React App in using React-router-dom & react-hash-link, saas, react-responsive-carousel.
-This app is simple designing and carousel using Image slider purpuse basic knowledge.
+This app is simple designing and carousel using Image slider  goal is basic knowledge.